TriteHexagon/XDRandomizer/README.md

 **purification_moves.txt** is a list of the generic special moves Shadow Pokémon get at purification.
 It contains most of these moves (excluding the unique ones legendaries get and Morning Sun, plus the addition of Encore).
 Feel free to change this list as desired (using the proper move names as they appear in the list of moves extracted from the game), but keep in mind any Pokémon can learn any of these moves.

+New in v1.1 is a Shadow move randomizer that tries to give each Pokémon a damage-dealing move appropriate for its level, a high chance of having a status move, and also distributes Shadow End and the birds' signature moves rarely (these last ones based on compatibility with Ice Beam / Flamethrower / Thunderbolt).
+More explanation below.

 ## Options
 To change the options you have to compile the program yourself (I might change this for a later release if there's enough interest)